 EXAMPLES: CLIENT GIVING SOMEONE SOME METHADONE, ONE CLIENT IS INJECTING ANOTHER WITH HEROIN, TWO PEOPLE SHARING A SPLIFF, A CLIENT SELLING ECSTASY.
+SUPPLY OF NPS; SHARING MEDICINES..

-"We will not tolerate the supply of Controlled Drugs on the premises.
+"We will not tolerate the supply of Controlled Drugs or Novel Psychoactives on the premises.